OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-26.md

 ## Matthew 26:70

-But he denied it before them all, saying, “I do not know what you are talking about.”
+But he denied it in front of everyone, saying, “I do not know what you mean.”

 ## Matthew 26:71